mabq/book-simplicity/1_actions_calculations_and_data.md

 Only variables defined with `let` are allowed to change it's address value after declaration — don't confuse rebinding with mutability, one is a property of the variable and the other one is a property of the data.

-Scopes determine access to variables — a variable belongs to the scope where it was defined.
+Scopes determine accessibility to variables — a variable belongs to the scope where it was defined.

 There are 3 types of scopes:
 - *Global scope* — parent of all scopes.